H-1B Visa Registrations Drop 27%: What's Behind the Dramatic Decline?

 - More transparent selection outcomes

 The employer participation rate stayed relatively stable, with about 57,600 companies submitting registrations for FY 2026, compared to 52,700 in FY 2025.
+Each company plays a crucial role in ensuring that H-1B registrations are legitimate and compliant with USCIS regulations, helping to prevent misuse or fraud in the process.
 This suggests that while individual registration patterns have changed, employer interest in the H-1B program remains steady and strong.

 Steady Employer Participation Despite Registration Changes

 The FY 2026 H-1B selection process shows strong employer participation, with 57,600 companies filing registrations.
-This represents a modest increase from FY 2025's 52,700 participating employers, indicating sustained interest in hiring foreign specialty workers.
+Many employers have decided to adjust their approach in response to new policies.
+This represents a modest increase from FY 2025’s 52,700 participating employers, indicating sustained interest in hiring foreign specialty workers.

 Unlike previous years, USCIS has not yet announced a second selection round for FY 2026.
 In past cycles ever since the electronic registration system was introduced in 2020, additional lottery selection rounds occurred when initial picks did not lead to enough H-1B petition filings.
 FY 2024 and FY 2025 both required multiple selection rounds to meet the annual visa cap.